Cruise Ship Medical Exam

 Set Sail with Confidence

-Take your Cruise Medical Examination at FirstMed in Budapest
+Take your Cruise Ship Medical Examination at FirstMed in Budapest

-Cruise Ship Medical Examination (or Seafarer Medical Fitness Examination) is a specific Pre-employment or Re-employment Medical Examination (PEME/REME) for seafarers.
+Cruise Ship Medical Examination (Cruise Exam) is a specific Pre-employment or Re-employment Medical Examination (PEME/REME) for seafarers (Seafarer Medical Fitness Examination).
 This official assessment evaluates your health status in accordance with international regulations and the requirements set by cruise companies.
 The purpose of the examination is to ensure that you are in good health to take on your onboard duties, and protect your, your fellow crew members’, and passengers’ safety on board.

-At FirstMed in Budapest, we provide services in English, with staff communication and documentation aligned with international cruise operators’ requirements, and to meet industry standards.
+At FirstMed in Budapest, we provide services in English, with staff communication and documentation aligned with international cruise operators’ requirements and industry standards.

 and more, who have entrusted us with seafarer medical examinations.

-Getting your Cruise Ship Medical Exam at FirstMed is simple
+Get your Cruise Ship Medical Examination at FirstMed simply

-The process is tailored to cruise line crew members and seafarers.
-Each step is easy to navigate, and all the necessary services and support are available in one place.
+The Cruise Exam process is tailored for cruise line crew members and seafarers.
+Each step is easy to navigate, and all necessary services and support are available in one place.
+We recommend scheduling your exam 3–6 weeks before your departure date; however, we cannot book earlier than 8 weeks in advance.

 Schedule an appointment